This article applies to:

 This sample demonstrates how to implement a 'drag and drop' feature.
-A sequence of colored boxes is presented to the subject in random order.
-The subject is then asked to reproduce the sequence by dragging the colored boxes to the locations in which they were originally presented.
+A sequence of colored boxes is presented to the participant in random order.
+The participant is then asked to reproduce the sequence by dragging the colored boxes to the locations in which they were originally presented.

 The 'PresentOrder' object presents three colored 'boxes'.
 Each box's color is selected randomly from the 'ColorList' List object.
 The 'Stimulus' object presents three "goal boxes" in the same position, along with three 'drag' boxes, each representing one color from the sequence.